 People with disabilities can and do live independent, dignified, self-affirming lives, and add incalculable value to the American story.

 As President, Pete will build a culture of belonging for everyone.
 He is committed to systematically dismantling institutions that discriminate against people with disabilities, and, with and alongside them, helping to build a new, long-overdue era for this community.
 Pete will retrofit our government so it works for—and not against—people with disabilities.
 He will help bring about a society that intuitively sees, accounts for, welcomes, and values their lived experiences.

-Pete will work with Congress to end the shameful subminimum wage by passing a $15 minimum wage that applies to everyone equally.
+Pete will work with Congress to end the shameful subminimum wage.
 He will make equity-based inclusive education a national expectation, and ensure that people who have disabilities maximize their time in general education and receive the support necessary for success.
 Through Pete’s Medicare for All Who Want It plan, everyone will have access to comprehensive and affordable health coverage.
 He will make transforming our broken mental health care system a national priority by investing $300 billion to improve mental health and addiction care in communities across the country, and enforcing mental health parity.
 Pete will also work to guarantee that every American can actively participate in the democratic process by making the voting process and polling places accessible to everyone.

 Since decades-old programs were designed to further disable people with disabilities and keep them on the margins, Pete knows that we need both a massive shift in federal policies, and a more inclusive and welcoming society.
 That’s why he will use the office of the presidency—and all the levers of government available to him—to tirelessly advocate for people with disabilities, so they no longer have to do it on their own.